-The counterparties to the Convertible Note Hedges are financial institutions, and we are subject to the risk that one or more of the hedge counterparties may default under the Convertible Note Hedges.
-Our exposure to the credit risk of the hedge counterparties is not secured by any collateral.
-If any of the hedge counterparties become subject to insolvency proceedings, we will become an unsecured creditor in those proceedings with a claim equal to our exposure at that time under our transactions with such counterparties.
+We are subject to the risk that one or more of the hedge counterparties may default under the convertible note hedges.
+If any of the hedge counterparties become subject to insolvency proceedings, we will become an unsecured creditor with a claim equal to our exposure at that time under our transactions with such counterparties.
 Our exposure will depend on many factors but, generally, the increase in our exposure will be correlated to the increase in the market price and in the volatility of our common stock.
 In addition, upon a default by a hedge counterparty, we may suffer adverse tax consequences and more dilution than we currently anticipate with respect to our common stock.
-We can provide no assurances as to the financial stability or viability of the hedge counterparties.

-We may be adversely affected by changes in LIBOR reporting practices or the method by which LIBOR is determined.
+We may be adversely affected by changes in LIBOR reporting practices.